|<Prev Mail||Index||Resources – Windows/WMI Next>|

 Some web applications redirect the user to another page through HTML tags such as META HTTP-EQUIV=REFRESH.
 Unlike a web browser an HTTP monitor does not parse HTML and does not follow such links.
 It is recommended to indicate the actual page URL as it is shown in your browser after all possible redirections if you want to monitor such applications.

 Note: you can specify accepted response codes and configure HTTP response validation on the monitor State conditions tab.
 You can list acceptable response codes (such as 403 or 404) by adding them to the comma-separated list of Accepted Response Codes.
-There is no need to add 200 to this list because it is always accepted.
+By default a HTTP monitor considers only 200 as an acceptable response code.
 Also, you can specify whether a particular string should be searched for in the HTTP response and whether it should or should not be present.
 No validation is the default.

 |Web Transaction Monitor||